dghubble/go-twitter/examples/README.md

-# go-twitter Examples
+# Examples

+Get the dependencies and examples

+    cd examples
+    go get .

 ## User Auth (OAuth1)

-A user (OAuth1) access token grants a consumer application access to a user's  Twitter resources.
-Set the consumer key and secret and the access token and secret as environment variables.
+A user access token (OAuth1) grants a consumer application access to a user's  Twitter resources.

+Setup an OAuth1 `http.Client` with the consumer key and secret and oauth token and secret.

     export TWITTER_CONSUMER_KEY=xxx
     export TWITTER_CONSUMER_SECRET=xxx
     export TWITTER_ACCESS_TOKEN=xxx
-    export TWITTER_ACCESS_TOKEN_SECRET=xxx
+    export TWITTER_ACCESS_SECRET=xxx

-Make requests as the application, on behalf of the user by running:
+To make requests as an application, on behalf of a user, create a `twitter` `Client` to get the home timeline, mention timeline, and more (example will **not** post Tweets).

     go run user-auth.go

-to show the home timeline, mention timeline, and retweets timeline.

 ## App Auth (OAuth2)

-An application "app-auth" (OAuth2) access token allows an application to make Twitter API requests for public content, with rate limits counting against the app itself.
-App-auth requests can be made to API endpoints which do not require a user context.
+An application access token (OAuth2) allows an application to make Twitter API requests for public content, with rate limits counting against the app itself.
+App auth requests can be made to API endpoints which do not require a user context.

+Setup an OAuth2 `http.Client` with the Twitter application access token.

     export TWITTER_APP_ACCESS_TOKEN=xxx

-Make requests as the application by running:
+To make requests as an application, create a `twitter` `Client` and get public Tweets or timelines or other public content.

     go run app-auth.go

-to load some public Users and Tweets.